anahitabn94/anahitabn94.github.io/README.md

 In fall 2024, I had the opportunity to be a guest PhD student at **EPFL** in Switzerland, exploring task arithmetic in **multi-task learning** with **vision-language models**.

-My work aims to contribute to the scientific foundations of trustworthy AI by developing methods that ensure machine learning models perform reliably in real-world settings.
 My academic background includes an M.Sc. in Medical Engineering and a B.Sc. in Electrical Engineering.

 ---